ucsf-wynton/wynton-website-hpc/docs/howto/r.md

 2. (optional) A site-wide R package library (not used on {{ site.cluster.name }})

-3. The system-wide R package library part of the R installed, e.g. `{{ site.software.cbi_root }}/R-4.1.2-gcc8/lib64/R/library`
+3. The system-wide R package library part of the R installed, e.g. `{{ site.path.cbi_software }}/R-4.1.2-gcc8/lib64/R/library`